Ayushburman/I-Think/Topics/Innovation.md

 14. The Art of Innovation — Tom Kelley
 15. The Ten Faces of Innovation — Tom Kelley
 16. Business Model Generation — Alexander Osterwalder
+17. Steal Like an Artist — Austin Kleon